What is a credit card eligibility checker?

 Who can use this service?

-No, the eligibility checker will not impact your credit score.
-It’s based on a soft credit search and is not connected to an actual credit card application.
-You can use the eligibility checker as many times as you like without it affecting your credit file.
-You’ll be able to see the eligibility check on your credit file, but the card provider won’t.
+No, using the eligibility checker will not impact your credit score.
+It’s based on what’s known as a credit card soft search.
+This isn’t connected to an actual card application and you can use the eligibility checker as many times as you like, without affecting your credit score.

 How are the results shown?

 Once you’ve completed the credit card check, your results will be shown using a scale of 0-100%.
 The higher the score, the more likely you are to be accepted for that particular credit card.